Country Profile: Bhutan

 Military and Security

-- 18: Minimum age for voluntary military service.
+- 18 years of age: Minimum age for voluntary military service.

 Energy